FlavorFlav-github/sql-server-mcp/README.md

 # MCP Server

+Model Context Protocol (MCP) is a framework designed to manage and standardize metadata across multiple database servers.

+This project implements an MCP server that specifically supports Microsoft SQL Server environments, allowing you to:

+- Connect to multiple SQL Server instances

+- Handle multiple databases per server

+- Handle multiple schemas per database

+- Maintain a centralized metadata store in PostgreSQL

+- Provide a scalable foundation for querying and managing schemas, tables, and columns across all connected servers

-Multi-Connection Platform (MCP) is a generic service designed to connect to multiple SQL Server instances, manage metadata in PostgreSQL, and provide a scalable foundation for multi-server, multi-database, multi-schema environments.
+The goal of this project is to provide a generic, maintainable, and extensible MCP server that can serve as a backbone for multi-server, multi-database, multi-schema SQL Server environments.

-This project is containerized with Docker Compose, supports initialization scripts, and provides convenient commands via a Makefile.
+_This project is containerized with Docker Compose, supports initialization scripts, and provides convenient commands via a Makefile._

 ## 🚀 Features